Most people don't grow thistles as ornamentals but you have to admit the flower is nice and is very attractive to bees and butterflies.

 Leaves: Leaves are alternate, pinnately divided (usually more than halfway to the mid-veins), spiny on the margins but not on the upper surface, and large - up to 9 inches long.
 The more basal leaves are the largest but these are usually dropped by flowering time.
 The upper side is dark green and the under appears whitish due to many fine hair - which lead to the species name of discolor.
 Leaves are sparse at the top of the stem and do not crowd the flower heads.

 The floral array consists of single stalked flower heads or small clusters of stalked heads in a corymb or panicle type array, all rising on erect stems branching from the top of the plant.

 Flowers: The flower heads are up to 1 1/2 inches wide and are densely filled with small 5 lobed disc florets that have pink to purple corollas (rarely white) rising from a tubular base with the corolla noticeably longer than the tube and the throat of the corolla noticeably wider than the tube.
 Florets are bisexual.
+Each has 5 stamens that surround the single style, which is exserted from the corolla throat when the floret opens.
 The outside of the flower head has 10 to 12 series of phyllaries that look like fish scales, are lighter green in color with a white central stripe (a glutinous ridge).
 The outer and middle phyllaries are appressed to the flower head.
 The outside of the head is very prickly as each phyllary has a single slender spine 3 to 9 mm long.
 At the very base of the head are a set of floral bracts that look like ascending miniature leaves embracing the flower head.
 Flowers do not have a fragrance.

 Seed: The flowers mature to a dry 4 to 5 mm cypsela that has attached some brownish to tan fuzzy pappus for wind dispersion.
 The pappus is 18 to 25 mm long and is shorter than the corolla itself.